brett-taylor/sbox-deathrun/README.md

-# sbox-deathrun
+# S&Box Deathrun

- Popular Source one gamemode reimagined for S&Box.
+ Popular Source one gamemode reimagined for S&Box with a few twists.